SERVICES

 - Detailed analysis of content/topic, structure, organization, and cohesiveness;

-- A comprehensive editorial letter with a clear action plan and next steps; and
+- A detailed editorial letter with clear next steps; and

-- A 60-minute Zoom call to discuss the feedback.
+- A 60-minute call to discuss the feedback.

 CONTENT EDITING DOES NOT INCLUDE